 What Is TMJ?

 TMJ is an acronym for temporomandibular joint.
-The temporomandibular joint is located on both sides of your face, in front of your ears.
+The temporomandibular joint is located on both sides of your face, and in front of your ears.
 When in use, the TMJ acts in a sliding motion, which allows you to open and close your mouth.

 Any bones that interact throughout this process are protected by cartilage, however, when the muscles or ligaments of the temporomandibular joint become irritated or inflamed, the result is often TMD.